philippinespire/pire_lcwgs_data_processing/README.md

 ### 3. Calculating diversity metrics

-We use the [nf-angsd-diversity pipeline](https://github.com/philippinespire/nf-pipelines/tree/main/nf-angsd-diversity) to calculate diversity metrics and perform population structure analyses.
+We use the [nf-angsd-selection pipeline](https://github.com/philippinespire/nf-pipelines/tree/main/nf-angsd-selection) to perform selection scans, calculate diversity metrics, and perform population structure analyses.

 ### 4. Performing selection scans

 Under construction.

 ## Recent Updates and Changelog
+* **August 2026:** Switched from `nf-angsd-diversity` to `nf-angsd-selection` to perform selection scans, calculate diversity metrics, and perform population structure analyses.
+Major changes include the use of all sites to calculate the site frequency spectrum and correcting bugs in the LD pruning step.
 * **July 2026:** Switched standard mapping protocol to `nf-trim-generode` for both historical and modern data, instead of using Generode.

 ## Tutorials and detailed documentation